sku899/QA_Project1/readme.md

 - Host: Goggle Cloud Platform

 Each commit of the codes was pushed to git hub.
-The project in Git Hub will fetch to GCP instance to test if the app can be accessed from Internet.
+The project in Git Hub will be fetched to GCP instance to test if the app can be accessed from Internet.

 # 11.Developing process #
 - The project starts from a simplified table which has only three attributes.
 Use this table to learn how to use HTML form, FLASK and SQLAlchemy.
 - Learn how to use form to receive the client’s request and data and use Flask to perform the corresponding actions to the request and display the execution result
 - After I have a better understanding of this framework, more complicated relational tables.
 - Develop codes to response to all the requests.
-- Test the code.
+- Test the codes.

 # 12. Challenges #
 > There are several challenges while developing this project,

 1. Environment: There are setup issues in many occasions.
-For example, UBUNTU revisions are different ion the local and instance.
-Different versions of UBUNTU have different issues with the other setup.
-It would be great if there is recommended setup at the very beginning of the training.
+For example, UBUNTU revisions between the local PC and GCP instance are different.
+Different versions of UBUNTU have different setups which are unique and not compatible.
+It would be great if there is a recommended setup at the very beginning of the training.
 1. Rational database with foreign key.
 It took me some time to figure out the naming of backreef in db.Relational function.
 1. There are variables passed between different routes.
 In the beginning I use session[‘variable’] to pass the variables.
-They work but also result in some problem, especially in performing pytest.
+They work but also result in some problems, especially in performing pytest.
 Thanks for Luck’s suggestion to use dynamic URL.
 1. DateTime comparison.
 As mention above when the users make an appointment, they need to select a future working day.
-To make this work, the selected date is compared to another day (today).
-Due to the date format, the comparison is not that straightforward.
+To make this work, the selected date is compared to the current day (today).
+Due to the date format, the comparison is not  straightforward.
 Eventually, the dates were converted to an integer for the comparison purpose.
-1. Another datetime issue is caused when I run Pytest.
+1. Another datetime issue rises when I run Pytest.
 Change the code to
 1. bookings.date= datetime.now()
 1. Pytest.
 As I modified my codes at the last minute, still try to figure out how it works.